miraccozcan/Investigation-of-Design-Patterns-for-Machine-Learning/README.md

 ## 1. Introduction
 - **Pattern Name**: Transfer Learning
-- **Type**: Patterns That Modify Model Training (Machine Learning)
+- **Type**: Patterns That Modify Model Training
-- **Short Introduction**: Transfer Learning uses a pre-trained model to solve new, related tasks.
-It helps reduce the need for large datasets and extensive computational resources.
+- **Short Introduction**: Transfer learning is a method in machine learning where a pre-trained model is reused for a new problem.
+It helps machines apply knowledge from one task to perform better in another.
+For instance, a model trained to detect food can be used to identify drinks.
+The idea is based on the fact that deep learning models trained on large datasets learn general features, which can be useful for different tasks.
+This makes pre-trained models an efficient starting point for solving new problems.

 ---